tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <a href="#top">[Back to Top](#table-of-contents)</a>

 ## Introduction to gene set (pathway) PRS analysis
-Currently, most PRS analyses have been performed on a genome-wide scale, disregarding the underlying biological pathways.
-Here we will learn how to use a gene set (or pathway) based PRS analyses.
-The key difference between genome-wide PRS and gene set or pathway-based PRSs analyses is that, instead of aggregating the estimated effects of risk alleles across the entire genome, pathway-based PRSs aggregate risk alleles across k pathways (or gene sets) separately.
+Currently, most PRS analyses have been performed on a genome-wide scale.
+This does not account for the substructure of the genome.

+Here we will learn how to run a gene set (or pathway) based PRS analyses.
+The key difference between genome-wide PRS and gene set or pathway-based PRSs analyses is that, instead of aggregating the estimated effects of risk alleles across the entire genome, gene-set PRSs aggregate risk alleles across k gene sets separately.

 ![pathway PRS](https://github.com/tadesouaiaia/prsWorkshop-website/blob/main/docs/images/pathwayPRS_overview.png)

 Gene-set PRS analyses may account for genomic sub-structure, constitute an extension to the classic polygenic model of disease, and may better reflect disease heterogeneity.
 For more information about the rationale and the software that we are going to use, please see the PRSet publication [PRSet: Pathway-based polygenic risk score analyses and software](https://doi.org/10.1371/journal.pgen.1010624).

-In this practical, we will go through some common file formats for gene-set analysis and will then calculate some gene-set (or pathway) based PRS.
+In this practical, we will go through some common file formats used for gene-set PRS analysis and will then calculate some gene-set based PRS.

 ## Inputs required for gene-set PRS analysis
 ### Molecular Signatures Database MSigDB